 When I get beetroot in my kitchen, I hardly need recipes.
 It’s such an inspiring ingredient that it cooks almost by itself.
 But that doesn’t mean I don’t have a few ideas for you.

-(Suitable at higher blood pressure, dryness in various parts of the body, heat, on the contrary, be careful in case of chills or moisture.)
+(Suitable for higher blood pressure, dryness in various parts of the body, and heat, on the contrary, be careful in case of chills or moisture.)

 You will need: